Bio

 JOSEP-MANEL VEGA

-- FREE PLAYING AT OWN RISK -
+FREE PLAYING AT OWN RISK

 I devotedly submit myself to the ritual of the concert, hoping to experience a state of liberation through music that, according to Keith Jarret, not even the greatest musicians achieve for more than a few brief moments at a time.

-What I play is jazz, always from an open and integrative conception of what jazz can mean.
+What I play woud be jazz, always from an open and integrative conception of what jazz can mean.
 In words by Bill Frisell, a way of connecting with and transforming what surrounds us.
 But also progressive music, meant as open music "without rules or limits".
 And, moreover, contemporary: always new music, created in the present to be continuously transformed in the future.